bellmit/attic/articles/interpretation.rst

 In a conflict between articles, the conflict shall be resolved as follows:

-1. If the artciles in conflict have unequal power, the article with the highest power takes precedence; otherwise,
+1. If the articles in conflict have unequal power, the article with the highest power takes precedence; otherwise,

 2. The article listed earliest in this Charter takes precedence.